Data Centers in Bonn

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct cloud on-ramps within Bonn's data centers, as of September 2025.
-Businesses connect to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, via private network links to the extensive cloud ecosystem in nearby Frankfurt.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Bonn's immediate data center market, as of September 2025.
+Businesses connect to cloud providers via private network extensions or metro waves to the primary German interconnection hub in Frankfurt.

-Internet Exchange Points (IXPs): While Bonn does not host a major public IXP, facilities offer private peering and direct access to ECIX, one of Germany's key exchanges.
-Most traffic is routed through the DE-CIX in Frankfurt, the world's largest IXP by traffic volume.
+Internet Exchange Points (IXPs): While Bonn does not host a major public IXP, facilities offer private peering or direct connectivity to ECIX or DE-CIX in nearby Düsseldorf and Frankfurt, ensuring efficient traffic exchange.

-Bare Metal: Bare metal server options are available in the region, providing dedicated compute resources for performance-sensitive applications.
-Providers like IONOS and Leaseweb offer services accessible from Bonn.
+Bare Metal: Bare metal server options are available, providing dedicated compute resources for performance-sensitive applications.
+Providers like IONOS offer solutions in the German market.

 Power Analysis